Abraham Buford II: Bosque Bonita Farm

-Abe Buford named his Woodford County farm Bosque Bonita ("Beautiful Woods"), a place The New York Times would call the "most princely residence in the Bluegrass region."
-It was here that slave Billy Walker was born in 1860.
+Abe Buford named his Woodford County farm Bosque Bonita (Spanish for "Beautiful Woods"), a place The New York Times would call the "most princely residence in the Bluegrass region."
+It was here that future jockey Billy Walker was born into slavery in 1860.
 He went on to ride Baden-Baden to victory in the 1877 Kentucky Derby.

 Beginning in 1852, the stallion Sovereign stood at stud at Bosque Bonita, developing into an influential sire.
 The next year, Abe Buford was part of a syndicate with Richard Ten Broeck, Captain Willa Viley and Junius R. Ward, who bought the then three-year-old colt, Lexington.
 In 1858 Lexington was sold to Robert A. Alexander of Woodburn Stud for $15,000 in 1858, reportedly the then highest price ever paid for an American horse.

 Buford also owned, raced, or bred a number of successful horses including Nellie Gray, Enquirer, Crossland, and Versailles.
 Mannie Gray, whom Thoroughbred Heritage calls "one of the most influential American mares in breeding history," was owned and raced by Buford who sold her to fellow Kentuckian, Major Barak G. Thomas of Dixiana Farm.
 In 1866, Leamington's new owner, Canadian Roderick Cameron, sent him to stand at stud at Bosque Bonita for the season.
 Although Leamington covered just thirteen mares that year, he produced an outstanding crop of foals, including, Anna Mace, Enquirer, Longfellow, Lynchburg, Lyttleton, and Miss Alice.

 In 1875, General George Custer came to Bosque Bonita Farm to buy cavalry remounts before the Battle of Little Big Horn.